NGL Founder – Carmella LaSpada

 Carmella’s career in philanthropy began at age 10, when she organized a successful project to raise $100.00 to send her hometown’s Little League team to the league’s World Series playoffs.
 In high school, as Student Council President, she initiated and led a campaign that raised $10,000 for a fellow high school student football player who was paralyzed by a football injury during a school game.

-In 1960, before embarking on a career, Carmella organized a Children's Olympic Day Celebration for the City of Philadelphia to support our U.S. Olympic Team with the help of John B. Kelly, brother of Princess Grace of Monaco.
-Thousands of youngsters participated in 125 events that she organized, and $5,000 was raised for the U.S. Team.
-All because she didn't have anything to do that summer!
+In 1960, before embarking on a career, Carmella organized a Children’s Olympic Day Celebration for the City of Philadelphia to support our U.S. Olympic Team with the help of John B. Kelly, brother of Princess Grace of Monaco.
+More than one hundred thousand youngsters participated in 125 events that she organized, and $5,000 was raised for the U.S. Team.
+All because she didn’t have anything to do that summer!

-As a White House Special Projects Aide, she took to heart President Kennedy's words that "It's a privilege to be an American, and along with that privilege comes an obligation."
+As a White House Special Projects Aide, she took to heart President Kennedy’s indelible words …“It’s a privilege to be an American, and along with that privilege comes an obligation.”

 No Greater Love